FOSSEE/sees/basic_python/intro.rst

 change based on the Python version installed.
 The following are some of the various features provided by **ipython**:

-  * Suggestions - ipython provides suggestions of the possible methods and operations available for the given python object.
+    Suggestions - ipython provides suggestions of the possible methods and operations available for the given python object.

-Eg:
+Eg 5:

 ::